mmagnus/geekbook/docs/source/quickref.rst

      insert a file and remove the first line and shift all headers by one to fit the structure of the file where you import to
      /[file:hacking-convert-pdf-to-images.md =del1 =shift1]

+     recompile master note with a give note when the note is changed ^[file:master-notes-for-this-one.md]